dev000000/TESTING-WITH-JEST/README.md

-React + TypeScript + Jest – Unit Testing Practice
+# React + TypeScript + Jest Project

-📌 Project Overview
+## Description

-This project is built with React, TypeScript, and Jest, with the main purpose of practicing and improving unit testing skills in a React application.
+This is a React project built with TypeScript and Jest as the primary testing framework.

-The project focuses on writing unit tests for common real-world scenarios such as:

-React components with state and effects

-Form validation

-API calls and mocking

-Debounce logic

-Custom React Hooks

-This repository is intended for learning, experimentation, and building a solid foundation in frontend testing.

-🎯 Objectives

-Practice writing unit tests using Jest and React Testing Library

-Understand how to test:

-Components

-Custom Hooks

-Asynchronous logic

-User interactions

-Improve code quality and confidence when refactoring

-🛠️ Tech Stack
+**Main Purpose**: Serve as a playground for practicing writing unit tests (and other types of tests) for React components, hooks, utility functions, etc., in an effective and professional manner.

+The project comes pre-configured with:
-React
+- React 19+

-TypeScript
+- TypeScript

-Jest

-React Testing Library
+- Jest + React Testing Library (the modern recommended approach for testing React applications)
+- Basic setup for running tests easily

+You can add sample components and write corresponding tests to practice.

-⚙️ Environment Requirements
+## System Requirements

-Make sure your environment meets the following requirements before running the project:

-Node.js >= v22.12.2
+- **Node.js**: >= v22.12.2

-npm >= v10.5.0
+- **npm**: >= v10.5.0

-yarn >= v1.22.19
+- **yarn** (optional): >= v1.22.19